Excited-State Phase Diagram of a Ferromagnetic Quantum Gas

-In order to overcome these limitations, we introduce the following protocol that is largely insensitive to magnetic field fluctuations and thus allows the desired full characterization [see Fig.~\ref{fig:sequence}(a) and Appendix B].
-The phase measurement protocol starts after the interferometric evolution by transferring the atoms in level $|1,0 \rangle$ to $|2,0 \rangle$.
-A subsequent radio-frequency $\pi$ pulse transfers all atoms from level $|g \rangle$ to $|1,0 \rangle$, while leaving all $|h \rangle$-atoms in $|1,\pm 1 \rangle$.
-Measuring the atoms in $|1,\pm 1 \rangle$ enables a post-selection on experimental realizations with negligible population in level $|h \rangle$, which is an effective post-selection on vanishing magnetic-field fluctuations \footnote{More precisely, the post-selection selects experimental realizations, where the effective magnetic field leads to a phase contribution of multiples of $\pi$.}.
+A direct measurement of this phase by an RF pulse is hindered by the detrimental effect of magnetic-field fluctuations~\cite{Cabedo2021}, in our case {$\Delta B = 47\,\mu{}$G} from shot to shot, which couple the symmetric level $|g \rangle$ with the antisymmetric level $|h \rangle$ and lead to a dephasing after $5-10$~ms [Fig.~\ref{fig:sequence}(d)].
+We thus employ a protocol that is largely insensitive to magnetic field fluctuations [see Fig.~\ref{fig:sequence}(a) and \cite{supp}].
+The phase measurement protocol starts after the evolution along the trajectory by transferring the atoms in level $|1,0 \rangle$ to $|2,0 \rangle$.
+A subsequent radio-frequency $\pi$ pulse transfers all atoms from level $|g \rangle$ to $|1,0 \rangle$, while leaving all $|h \rangle$ atoms in $|1,\pm 1 \rangle$.
+Measuring the atoms in $|1,\pm 1 \rangle$ enables a postselection on experimental realizations with negligible population in level $|h \rangle$, which is an effective postselection on vanishing magnetic-field fluctuations.
 While the radio-frequency pulse also reduces the number of atoms in $|2,0 \rangle$, they can still be employed to determine the interferometric phase by a microwave $\pi$/2 pulse on the clock transition $|1,0 \rangle$ to $|2,0 \rangle$.

-Figure~\ref{fig:sequence}(c-e) show the experimental result for an initial state of $\textrm{n}_0=0.5$ and $\varphi=0$ at $q=1.25 |\Omega|$ (P' phase).
-The relative population $\textrm{n}_0$ [Fig.~\ref{fig:sequence}(c)] shows a clear oscillation as it is not affected by magnetic field noise.
-In Fig.~\ref{fig:sequence}(d), the relative population after the interferometric sequence, i.e., the phase signal starts according to the ideal trajectory but picks up substantial noise after $5-10$~ms. A post-selection on measurement runs where the relative population of $|h \rangle$ versus $|g \rangle$ is less than $35\%$ reduces the fluctuations substantially and collapses the measurements onto the prediction.
-However, a mirrored signal appears whenever the magnetic field deviation is large enough for the $|g \rangle$-atoms to cycle once to $|h \rangle$ and back, which is associated with a phase shift of $\pi$.
+Figures~\ref{fig:sequence}(c)-(e) show the experimental result for an initial state of $n_0=0.5$ and $\varphi=0$ at $q=1.25 \Omega$ (P$^{\prime}$ phase).
+The relative population $n_0$ [Fig.~\ref{fig:sequence}(c)] shows a clear oscillation as it is not affected by magnetic field noise.
+In Fig.~\ref{fig:sequence}(d), the relative population after the interferometric sequence, the phase signal, follows the ideal trajectory but picks up substantial noise after $5-10$~ms. A postselection on a relative population of $|h \rangle$ versus $|g \rangle$ of less than $35\%$ reduces the fluctuations substantially and collapses the measurements onto the prediction.
+However, a mirrored signal appears whenever the magnetic field deviation is large enough for the $|g \rangle$ atoms to cycle once to $|h \rangle$ and back, which is associated with a phase shift of $\pi$.